psychotimmy/Sharp-MZ-700/README.md

 7. Advent of code 2021 (v6), day 25 (.mzf) - the sea cucumber problem.
 Sharp BASIC 1.0A program to solve the puzzle using two 2D character arrays.
 On a 10x10 grid, this takes around 7 seconds per generation (around 50% less time with the S-BASIC Compiler).
 It occurs to me that there's potentially a much more efficient algorithm that uses one array and simply considers the spaces.
+Yep - v7 (.mzf) implements this method and saves around a second per generation on a 10x10 grid.

 Sharp MZ-700 emulators will work directly with the .mzf files stored here.